bengarrett/DOSee/docs/USAGE.md

-# DOSee
+# DOSee - MS-DOS Emulator for the Web

-## Usage & customisations
+## Usage & Customization

-It is easy to customise DOSee to load other MS-DOS programs by using HTML5 `<meta>` elements.
-An `index.html` file is an identifier which contains nine meta elements used by DOSee for handling emulation information and customisation.
+DOSee is a web-based MS-DOS emulator that runs directly in your browser.
+It is easy to customize DOSee to load different MS-DOS programs by using HTML5 `<meta>` elements.
+The `index.html` file contains meta elements that configure emulation settings and program loading.

+> **Note:** DOSee works best in modern browsers with WebAssembly support (Chrome, Firefox, Edge, Safari).

 ```html
 <!-- DOSee initialisation options -->